zabbix/zabbix/templates/app/etcd_http/README.md

 -  Don't forget to change macros: `{$ETCD.SCHEME}` and `{$ETCD.PORT}`.
 -  You can set `{$ETCD.USERNAME}` and `{$ETCD.PASSWORD}` macros in the template to use on a host level if necessary.
--  To test availability, run : `zabbix_get -s etcd-host -k etcd.health`
+-  To test availability, run : `zabbix_get -s etcd-host -k etcd.health`.
 -  See the macros section, as it will set the trigger values.

 ## Zabbix configuration